Online Learning: A Modern Introduction Using Convex Optimization: Online Randomized Classifier

 \section{Online Randomized Classifier}

-As we did for the Learning with Expert Advice framework, we might think to convexify the losses using randomization.
-Hence, on each round we can predict a number in $q_t \in [-1,1]$ and output the label $+1$ according with probability $\frac{1+q_t}{2}$ and the label $-1$ with probability $\frac{1-q_t}{2}$.
+As we did for the \ac{LEA} framework, we might think of convexifying the losses using randomization.
+Hence, on each round we can predict a number $q_t \in [-1,1]$ and output the label $+1$ with probability $\frac{1+q_t}{2}$ and the label $-1$ with probability $\frac{1-q_t}{2}$.
 So, define the random variable